MikeMitterer/dart-sitegen/README.md

     template: info_page

 ## SASS
 If SiteGen finds a .scss file in your output dir (web) it compiles it to the corresponding .css file.
+Install instruction for SASS can be found [here][installsass]
+In short it's `gem install sass` and `gem install sassc`

+You can turn off SASS either with `--no-usesass` or with the appropriate setting in site.yaml

+## Autoprefixer
+After compiling .SCSS to .CSS SiteGen calls autoprefixer <yourcss>
+Install autoprefixer with `npm install --global autoprefixer`

+You can turn off Autoprefixer either with `--no-useapfx` or with the appropriate setting in site.yaml

 # Install
 Install